dcsil/lexislabs/product_research/use_cases.md

 ### User interaction

 The user is shown a button to begin mic input and instructions to read aloud a displayed text in their target learning language (e.g. a short story).
 The user will be able to select a sentence to read.
 There will also be a progress bar for the number of sentences read, out of the total number in the passage.
 Upon pressing the button and completing the reading of the selected sentence, pronunciation feedback will be displayed by highlighting mispronounced words, along with providing a button to view the aggregated summary based on the feedback on the latest attempts of each sentence, from which the user will also be able to navigate to the feedback on older attempts.
 The user can click on feedback items for more detailed or graphical explanations of their pronunciation errors.
 This will include the option to listen to an ideal pronounciation of the mispronounced words, which would take the form of an audio clip.
-There will be the option to play back the user's reading attempt, and errors will be highlighted on the timeline for the playback.

 There will be a screen for importing text, either by copy-pasting it into a text field or from a file.
 The user will also be able to view their reading karaoke history, which will be searchable using various metrics.
 The user will be able to view the detailed feedback they received for any attempt in their history.
 Additionally, users' history will be linked to their accounts, allowing for login, password management, and account deletion.